 Gardens & Galleries

-€6,800 / £5,700 / US$7,070 / AU$10,160 (Per Person sharing twin/double)
+€6,800 / £5,850 / US$7,300 / AU$11,500 (Per Person sharing twin/double)

-Gardens & Galleries of Japan is a once in a lifetime tour taking you to the best Japanese Gardens and Award Winning Art Galleries.
+Gardens & Galleries of Japan is a once-in-a lifetime tour taking you to the best Japanese gardens and award-winning art galleries.
 You will experience not only the incredible beauty of these gardens but also the stunning natural landscapes that inform their design.
-Our Japanese garden experts will accompany you throughout explaining the concepts and execution of the different styles of Japanese Gardens.
+Our Japanese garden experts will accompany you throughout, explaining the concepts and execution of the different styles of Japanese gardens.

 Itinerary